-Since designing the application and installing the engine require special knowledge and skill, always consult Discount-equipment industrial engine dealer or distributor for these services.
+Since designing the application and installing the engine require special knowledge and skill, always consult Discount-equipment for these services.
 They will help you:

 - Select optional equipment.
-Optional equipment should be selected to match the work conditions and environment. - Maximize engine performance with a minimum amount of downtime and safety related incidents by carefully matching the characteristics of the engine with the driven machine. - Plan for safe fuel piping, exhaust piping, electrical wiring, ventilation and accurate engine installation. - Design your applications so they meet requirements of the local authorities.
+Optional equipment should be selected to match the work conditions and environment. - · Maximize engine performance with a minimum amount of downtime and safety related incidents by carefully matching the characteristics of the engine with the driven machine. - Plan for safe fuel piping, exhaust piping, electrical wiring, ventilation and accurate engine installation. - Design your applications so they meet requirements of the local authorities.